 Researching tick-borne diseases for the future of Canadian health.

-Sign up for Ticknet’s first symposium from October 24th-25th by clicking the link below.
+Sign up for Ticknet’s third symposium in Gatineau, QC February 2-4, 2026 by clicking the link below.

 Learn About the Ticknet Community